Andre0991/opengts-install-ubuntu/README.md

 cd $GTS_HOME
 ant all

-# If your password uses special characters, enclose it with quotes
+# If your password has special characters, enclose it with quotes
 bin/initdb.sh -rootUser=<rootUser> -rootPass=<rootPass>
 ```